-So if the probability of success again I repeat that this success is the arbitrary in the sense of arbitrary a particular event out of two possible outcome I can tell that it is to be success.
-So if the probability of success that is the occurrence of an event in each trial is given by this p so, this p is the probability of success which is known to us with just now I discussed so this p is known to us that is the probability of success then the probability of getting exactly x successful event among the n trials in a Bernoulli sequence is given by this binomial probability mass function.
+So, if the probability of success again I repeat that this success is the arbitrary, in the sense of arbitrary a particular event out of two possible outcome, I can tell that, it is to be success.
+So, if the probability of success, that is the occurrence of an event in each trial is given by this p so, this p is the probability of success so, it is known to us with just now, I discussed.
+So, this p is known to us, that is the probability of success then, the probability of getting exactly x successful event, among the n trials in a Bernoulli sequence is given by this binomial probability mass function.
+So, this how many trials I will conduct, this is also known to us this probability is also known to us.

-So this how many trials I will conduct this is also known to us this probability is also known to us now that the probability of getting exactly x success so this number of success is the random variable that we are considering in this binomial distribution.
-Now this one that probability of x which is expressed that n C_x p^x 1 - p^{n-x} and x can take any value in between 0 to n.
-Now each these terms are having some meaning so, n C_x means that n combination x so, out of total n outcome how many different way I can select that x outcome.
+Now, that the probability of getting exactly x success so, this number, the number of success is the random variable that we are considering in this binomial distribution.
+Now, this one that probability of x, which is expressed that n C x p power x 1 minus p power n minus x and x can take any value in between 0 to n.
+Now, each these terms are having some meaning so, n C x means that n combination x so, out of total n outcome how many different way, I can select that x outcome.
+Now, if this is multiplied with the probability of success.
+So, and each success is independent to each other that is why this power to x.

-Now if this is multiplied with the probability of success so and each success is independent to each other that is why this power to x and that should be multiplied as I told that these two events the success and failures are mutually exclusive that means that the probability of failure is automatically 1-p when we the total probability is 1 so the if this is the probability of success then automatically the probability of failure should be equal to 1 - p.
-And that should be for the if the success is for x number of cases then the failure should be for the n - x number of cases.
-So, that is why this two are multiplied to get the total get the probability that x is exactly equals to x out of total n trials.

-Which is given by n C_x probability p^x1-p^{n-x} and obviously x can take any value between any integer value of course any integer value in between 0 to n now, this n C_x you know that this n combination x is expressed by n factorial divided by x factorial multiplied by n - x factorial and this is known as this binomial coefficient.
+And that should be multiplied as I told that these two events, the success and failures are mutually exclusive; that means, that the probability of failure is automatically 1 minus p when we the total probability is 1.
+So, the if this is the probability of success then automatically the probability of failure so, be close to 1 minus p.
+And that should be for the; if the success is for x number of cases then, the failure should be for the n minus x number of cases.
+So, that is why this two are multiplied to get the total, get the probability that x is exactly equals to x out of total n trials.
+Which is given by n C x probability p power x 1 minus p power n minus x and; obviously, x can take any value between any integer value of course, any integer value in between 0 to n.

-So this now if we can see here that if we put any value of x, for x=0, 1, 2,...n then all this values are positive and if you take summation of this probability we will see that the summation of all this individual probability masses.
-That is concentrated at x=0, 1, 2...n this should be equals to 1.
-So this is the valid PMF first of all this PMF is known as the binomial is the PMF for binomial distribution.
+Now, this n C x you know that this n combination x is expressed by n factorial divided by x factorial multiplied by n minus x factorial and this is known as this binomial coefficient.
+So, this now, if we can see here that if we put any value of x, for x equals to 0 1 2 up to n and all this values are positive.
+And if you take summation of this probability, we will see that the summation of all this individual probability masses that is concentrated at x equals to 0 1 2 up to n, this should be equals to 1.
+So, this is the valid PMF, first of all this PMF is known as the binomial; is the PMF for binomial distribution.